c-marsh/kunst-huset/README.md

 -   Make right hand menu bass responsive to number of menu items.
 -   image upload fields need styling
 -   The bio fields don't seem to store line breaks/formatting, which results in quite unreadable biographies.
 It would be good to find a better way of handling this.
+-  The screen is scrolled too far down when clicking through to the card entry details.

 ## Future Development